carlosivanr/hugo_website/content/guides/anova/_index.md

 ---
 title: ANOVA
 linkTitle: ANOVA with R
-summary: The following are a set of guides for conducting analysis of variance (ANOVA) tests in R.
+summary: How to conduct analysis of variance (ANOVA) tests in R.
 date: '2021-05-12'
 type: book
+weight: 15
 ---

 {{< toc hide_on="xl" >}}